lucafluri/FHNW-pct/README.md

 # Then simply:
 ./docker-second-connection.sh
 ```
-This is particularly helpful for the examples like
-`../src/mikenoethiker/fifo1.c` and `fifo2.c`.

 # Running in CLion
 If you want to run this project in CLion, then it is very useful for better